New York Non-Compete Lawyers: How to Know if a Non-Compete Agreement Can be Enforced

-- The Company Breached the Agreement: A company cannot enforce a contract that it has already breached.
+- The Company Breached the Agreement: A company can’t enforce a contract that it has already breached.
+Take a look at your employment contract: Have they paid you all bonuses, commissions, and wages as promised?
+Have they failed to provide any agreed upon benefits?
+Have they broken any employment laws?
 If your employer has breached any part of its employment agreement, then you can stop them in their tracks if they try to enforce the non-compete clause of the same agreement.

 - The Non-Compete Period is Too Long: How long does a non-compete last?
 Some non-compete agreements try to restrict executives for two years or more.
 Most courts will not enforce a non-compete period that is over a year.
 In some cases, courts will simply modify the agreement by reducing the non-compete period.

 - A Change in Circumstances: If your position has materially changed since you signed your non-compete agreement, then it might not be enforceable.
 For example, if you were promoted to a higher level and have increased responsibilities and duties, then the prior agreement is out of date and unenforceable.